fishing/fishing.github.com/lures.md

 ### Swimbaits

-Swimbaits imitate swimming fish.
-The word swimbait most commonly refers to a plastic that you thread onto a jighead.
+The word swimbait most commonly refers to a plastic that you thread onto a jighead, which is then called a swimjig.
 The swimbait is the plastic fish imitation itself, and the jig is the jighead + the swimbait.

 Any fish-imitation can be considered a swimbait though.
+You "swim" it through the water.

 ##### Example: Segmented Hard-bodied Swimbaits

 Some swimbaits that have segments and are designed to look like swimming fish.
 You sort of have to move them around in still water, otherwise I've caught stuff on them in the ocean just from the ocean water moving.
 [Example of a swimbait](https://www.amazon.com/Blue-Gill-Panfish-Talipia-Fishing/dp/B00RC9A66A).

-### Ripbaits

-There is some contention / confusion as to whether ripbaits are something separate from jerkbaits or just a broader classification, but generall _Ripbait_ is just a term for any bait that works best when ripped fast and hard, to imitate a fish swimming quickly.
-This can apply to either jerkbaits and crankbaits, the two kinds of baits.
-But you'll often see people comparing ripbaits to jerkbaits as if they were two categorizations also, in which case they're mostly comparing the _presentation_ of the bait (using the jerking pattern vs a fast / hard ripping motion with pauses between rips).

-For example, I've heard someone describe a jerkbait as being a ripbait in certain seasons and not in others.

 ### Popper